 ERP has been found effective for 80% of people with OCD.
 The majority of patients experience results within 12-25 sessions.
 All of our therapists at NOCD specialize in OCD and receive ERP-specific training and ongoing guidance from our clinical leadership team.
 Many of them have dealt with OCD themselves and understand how crucial ERP therapy is for long-term recovery.
 NOCD offers live face-to-face video therapy sessions with OCD therapists, in addition to ongoing support on the NOCD telehealth app, so that you’re fully supported during the course of your treatment.

 When using logic to solve uncomfortable feelings doesn’t work, it can feel like there’s no way out, but recovery from OCD is possible.
-If you think you may be struggling with OCD, please schedule a free 15-minute call with the NOCD Care Team.
+If you think you may be struggling with OCD, I encourage you to learn about NOCD’s accessible, evidence-based approach to treatment.
 You don’t have to suffer forever.